PFAS Analysis Experts

 - Human biomonitoring in exposed and ambient populations

 We have performed and published significant work regarding PFAS analytical methods, storage stability, limitations, and best practices.
 Our method development and validation expertise is used both by industry and regulatory agencies.
 We are working with the US-EPA and US DoD on the validation of a definitive isotope dilution PFAS method for waters, solids and tissues.
 We have worked with industry partners to develop and validate methods for AFFF products that can detect PFOS and PFOA and other PFAS at as low as 10 ppb.

 Isotope Dilution Analysis with some of lowest reporting limits in the industry

 Our routine analyte list shown below, encompasses analytes of interest to the EPA, DoD and other regulatory bodies.
-This is offered in surface/ground water, soil, sediment, wastewater treatment influent, effluents and biosolids, landfill leachates, tissue, AFFF and other industrial products, serum and urine matrices (list expansion in process) and accredited by the US DoD for QSM 5.3 and NELAP and CALA for TNI-2016 and ISO-17025 standards.
+This is offered in surface/ground water, soil, sediment, wastewater treatment influent, effluents and biosolids, landfill leachates, tissue, AFFF and other industrial products, serum and urine matrices (list expansion in process).
+The work is accredited by the US DoD for QSM 5.3 and NELAP and CALA for TNI-2016 and ISO-17025 standards for many of these matrices.
 Isotope dilution and careful control of laboratory background enables us to offer some of the lowest reporting limits in the industry.
 We have up to 8 LC-MS/MS instruments available for PFAS analysis and routinely process thousands of samples per year for various PFAS methods across multiple matrices.
 Our lists are ever expanding, so contact us for more information.

 |FAMILY||ANALYTE||TYPICAL REPORTING LIMITS|